 12VAC5-613-110.
 Performance Requirements; Field Measurements, Sampling, and Observations.

-For treatment units or treatment systems with flows greater than 1,000 GPD less than or equal to 40,000 GPD, the following parameters shall be evaluated or tested when applicable: flow, pH, TRC, DO, odor, turbidity (visual), and settleable solids.
+For treatment units or treatment systems with peak design flows less than or equal to 40,000 GPD, the following parameters shall be evaluated or tested when applicable: flow, pH, TRC, DO, odor, turbidity (visual), and settleable solids.

-For treatment systems with flows greater than 40,000 GPD, the operator shall follow the operational and control testing requirements of the O&M manual.
+For treatment systems with peak design flows greater than 40,000 GPD, the operator shall follow the operational and control testing requirements of the O&M manual.

 12VAC5-613-120.
 Operator Responsibilities.